 Resident Agent’s Functions and Requirements in Panama

 Panamanian law requires all corporations to have a resident agent domiciled in the Republic of Panama.
-The resident agent is the lawyer or law firm that registries the article of incorporation when the corporation is created.
-Its main function is to liaise between the Corporation and the Panamanian Government, as well as to remind them of the annual obligations that each corporation has.
+The resident agent is the lawyer or law firm that registries the article of incorporation when the entity is created.
+Its main function is to liaise between the Company and the Panamanian Government, as well as to remind them of the annual obligations that each corporation has.

-As for the limitations of its functions, the resident agent shall not assume obligations nor tax assets on behalf of the corporation, unless being expressly authorized to do so.
-Finally, resident agents will not be able to participate in the decision-making within the corporation as the only ones empowered to do so are the shareholders, attorneys-in-fact or directors.
-According to the Panamanian legal framework, to be resident agent must meet the following requirements:
+As for the limitations of its functions, the resident agent shall not assume obligations nor tax assets on behalf of the company, unless being expressly authorized to do so.
+Finally, resident agents will not be able to participate in the decision-making within the company as the only ones empowered to do so are the shareholders, attorneys-in-fact, or directors.
+According to the Panamanian legal framework, to be a resident agent must meet the following requirements: